Crypto Adoption Around the World: Iraq

 Conclusion

-Cryptocurrency is illegal in Iraq due to the Central Bank’s 2017 ban, which prevents any domestic financial institution from engaging in crypto transactions.
+Cryptocurrency remains in a legal gray area in Iraq, characterized by the Central Bank’s formal 2017 & 2021 ban that prohibits any domestic financial institution from engaging in crypto transactions.

 Disclaimer: This article is intended solely for informational purposes and should not be considered trading or investment advice.
 Nothing herein should be construed as financial, legal, or tax advice.
 Trading or investing in cryptocurrencies carries a considerable risk of financial loss.
 Always conduct due diligence before making any trading or investment decisions.